Runtomaitorunn/ATP1PancakesPursuit/README.md

-# ATP1PancakesPursuit
+# GP1Midterm_PuppyPark
-This is a game for course Approaches To Play 1.
-Game link:https://tomaito.itch.io/pancakes-pursuit-the-illuminate-adventure
+This is a game for course Game Programming 1 midterm.
+Game link:https://tomaito.itch.io/puppy-park